 Everyone remembers the wrestling.
 The popular heavyweight was the anchor for those USA Greco teams of the 90’s that helped re-establish the style’s place in this country.
 There were the uphill battles against Russian destroyer Alexander Karelin, the World medals, the Olympic silver, and numerous other titles.
 They are all important, each examples of how the Iranian-born American plied his trade.
-But people need “human”, they need flesh, blood, laughter, and tears.
-They need something, someone to identify with.
+But people need “human”.
+They need flesh, blood, laughter, and tears.
+They need something, someone with whom to identify.
 Ghaffari was there to provide that, too.

 5PM Interview with Matt Ghaffari

 5PM: A lot of people may not know this, but one of your most impressive achievements is that following your wrestling career, you earned your MBA.
 What was your motivation for going after your Master’s?

 Matt Ghaffari: I had my college degree before the Olympics but after that I had to reinvent myself to join the workforce, and an MBA was the next step for me.
 After Atlanta, my family had grown from three to five, so I had to go to school to provide for my family.